spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

 ``grating [string]``
   This is a NIRSpec only option with valid values PRISM, G140M, G140H, G235M, G235H, G395M, G395H, and ALL.
   If the option "ALL" is used, then all the gratings in the association are used.
-  Because association tables only contain exposures of the same resolution, the use of "ALL" will at most combine data from gratings G140M, G235M, and G395M, or G140H, G235H, and G395H.
-The user can supply a comma-separated string containing the names of multiple gratings to use.

 ``filter [string]``
   This is a NIRSpec only option with values of Clear, F100LP, F070LP, F170LP, F290LP, and ALL.
   To cover the full wavelength range of NIRSpec, the option "ALL" can be used (provided the exposures in the association table contain all the filters).
-The user can supply a comma-separated string containing the names of multiple filters to use.

 ``output_type [string]``
   This parameter has four valid options of Band, Channel, Grating, and Multi.
 This parameter can be combined